Almost local metrics on shape space of hypersurfaces in n-space

 \subsection{Setting for first variations}

-In all of this chapter, let $f$ be an immersion and $f_t \in T_f\Imm$ a tangent vector to $f$.
+In the remainder of this section, let $f$ be an immersion and $f_t \in T_f\Imm$ a tangent vector to $f$.
 The reason for calling the tangent vector $f_t$ is that in calculations it will often be the derivative of a curve of immersions through $f$.
 Using the same symbol $f$ for the fixed immersion and for the path of immersions through it, one has in fact that

 For the sake of brevity we will write $\p_t$ instead of $(\p_t,0_M)$ and $X$ instead of $(0_\R,X)$, where $X$ is a vector field on $M$.